A Pair of Daring Heart Procedures Save Preemie Alex’s Life

 Follow-up scans have all looked good.
 With Dr. Patel staying on as Alex’s cardiologist, Dr. Cleveland expects his work has ended.
 “He'll get echocardiograms because that's part of the deal, but this should be the only heart operation he needs for this condition.”

-It’s not often that open-heart surgery on a newborn is the postscript, but while it culminated Alex’s heart repair, from all accounts what set it apart was the opening act.
+It’s not often that open-heart surgery on a newborn is the postscript, but while it culminated Alex’s heart repair, what set it apart was the opening act.
 Stenting the ductus venosus on a preemie that small was not merely delicate but untried.

 “From my review of the literature, nobody else in California had done it,” Dr. Cleveland says.
 “I think it was a California first.”